sof202/GameOfLife.jl/README.md

     built one (I'm assuming to save time?).
     - At least the `Revise` package exists.
 But this is still a pretty big inconvience
+- The best practice around making functions as general as possible is quite annoying.
+I get it, but hitting speedbumps like `(Matrix{Bool} <:
+Matrix{Integer}) === false` is rather annoying.
+Again, I get why this is not a subtype (considering how the matrix is being stored at a lower level), but it's not very intuitive.
+    - I'm likely just bitter

 ## Performance upgrades